NewViewDev/DueDateOrganizer/README.md

 ## Style
 Definately not the prettiest application so far.
 I'll focus more on that once I have all the features I want

+## Getting Started
+Please remember to add your information to your personal .env file for things to work.
+This is set to be ignored by git.